-But if you have a mechanism of you know reducing this error you will be in a much better position so what we do is we have a device which can rotate this I can rotate this blank but from a source where a huge amount of rotation will be giving rise to this one rotation of this blank, so I will have more control if you asked me to move by one degree which is difficult or say 0.5 degree which is difficult.
+But if you have a mechanism of reducing this error you will be in a much better position.
+So, what we do is we have a device which can rotate this; I can rotate this blank but from a source where a huge amount of rotation will be giving rise to this one rotation of this blank.
+So, I will have more control, if you asked me to move by 1 degree which is difficult or say 0.5 degree which is difficult.

-Instead on that initial rotating object okay high rotation rotational handle or crank I will give 20 rotations so that those 20 rotations will correspond to may be half a rotation here, so if you want to move very small divisions small angular distances I will actually convert it from a large angular distance where my percentage errors will be much less, suppose I am always making an error of half a degree everywhere or say not half a degree, half a degree is quite high say one minute one degree equal to 60 minute equal to 16 to 60 seconds.
+Instead on that initial rotating object high rotational handle or crank, I will give 20 rotations.
+So, that those 20 rotations will correspond to may be half a rotation here, so if you want to move very small angular distances, I will actually convert it from a large angular distance where my percentage errors will be much less, suppose I am always making an error of half a degree everywhere.

-So suppose I am always making an error of 1 minute if you make an error of 1 minute here it gets directly transmitted to the job but if you have a rotational device which is here and it is having say 40 rotations of this is giving one rotation here one minute error will be reduced by a factor of 40 when you come to the actual job so such a device is called an indexing head which converts a large amount of rotation to a very small amount of rotation by gears.
+Or say not half a degree, half a degree is quite high, say 1 minute, 1 degree = 60 minute = $60 \times$ to 60 seconds.
+So, suppose I am always making an error of 1 minute, if you make an error of 1 minute here it gets directly transmitted to the job.
+But if you have a rotational device which is here and it is having, say 40 rotations of this is giving 1 rotation here, 1 minute error will be reduced by a factor of 40 when you come to the actual job.

+So, such a device is called an indexing head which converts a large amount of rotation to a very small amount of rotation by gears.
 Once again so we will end this lecture by having a quick look at such an indexing head.

+(Refer Slide Time: 32:30)
-The indexing head basically consists of this is the main working part of it, this is a warm now you are quite conversant with the worm and the worm gear can be here up can be here to the side etc let us draw it up it has a worm gear connected to it worm gear what is worm gear doing, this one has say 40 teeth and this one is say K=1, so if I give 40 rotations here this is going to give me one rotation only.

-So if M = 2 and Z = 72 okay I have 40 rotations giving rise to one rotation, I have 1/70 second of rotation which is required this is required on the work piece and I am hanging above piece here itself work piece means the blank on which you are cutting gears on the same shaft as that of the worm, it rotates with the worm the work piece.
-So 1/70 seconds of a rotation is required this is a symbol of rotations 1/70 seconds of a rotation is required, 1/72 here.

-In order to cut the next tooth, so this will be obtained by 140,1/ 72 40/72.
-40/ 72 rotations you give to the worm and warm here by this particular handle and you immediately have the job rotating by 1/72 rotations, okay.
-So with this we stop here next step we will take up the details of milling to finish spur gear milling and after that use of differential indexing is called simple indexing, we will take up differential indexing and after that we will take up cutting of helical gears, thank you very much, thank you.
+The indexing head basically consists of, this is the main working part of it, this is a worm, now you are quite conversant with the worm and the worm gear can be here up, can be here to the side etc., let us draw it up, it has a worm gear connected to it.
+What is worm gear doing?
+This one has say 40 teeth and this one is say k = 1.
+So, if I give 40 rotations here, this is going to give me one rotation only.
+So if m = 2 and Z = 72, I have 40 rotations giving rise to 1 rotation, I have $\frac{1}{72}$ of rotation which is required, this is required on the workpiece and I am having the workpiece here itself, workpiece means the blank on which you are cutting gears.
+On the same shaft as that of the worm, it rotates with the worm the workpiece.
+So, $\frac{1}{72}$ of a rotation is required.
+This is a symbol of rotations, $\frac{1}{72}$ of a rotation is required, $\frac{1}{72}$ here in order to cut the next tooth, so this will be obtained by $\frac{40}{72}$. $\frac{40}{72}$ rotations you give to the worm here by this particular handle and you immediately have the job rotating by $\frac{1}{72}$ rotations.
+So, with this we stop here, next step we will take up the details of milling to finish spur gear milling and after that use of differential indexing is called simple indexing, we will take up differential indexing and after that we will take up cutting of helical gears, thank you very much, thank you.